LivHed/coworking-spaces/README.md

 * I also want to add pagination to show only 3 or 6 cards per page to present the results more nicely, and specially when the database will grow.
 * Since this project did not require authentication, nothing happends when you click on the Send button in the Contact form, this is something I´ll fix later when there is time.
 Although the input fields are set to required to fill in.
 * I want to add icons to the contact form and possibly to the Add and Edit form as well.
+* Implement some kind of requirement for a certain kind of input, like the address has to be typed in as an address and nothing else to be allowed to submit.
+This is also the opening hours at the moment (which also can be plain text at the moment).

 ## Technologies Used
 #### Languages